Vic-Lib/DrupalAtoMViewer/README.md

 Requirements and Limitations
 ----------------------------
-This module depends on access to the information_schema table when using MySQL or PostgreSQL.
-If using SQLite, access to the sqlite_master table is required.
+This module depends on access to the information_schema table when using MySQL.
 These tables are used to gather information about your tables and their respective column names and data types.
 If you cannot accommodate this requirement, this module will not work.
 Also, any table names that conflict with Drupal table names cannot be used, and any conflicting table names among external databases will also need to be resolved.
 These restrictions are in place because of the way that Views has structured the return value of its hook_views_data() API.

 Our setup
 ---------

 We are using it to display an AtoM collection and have a sidebar module enabled as well.
 This is just a JS picker that shows and hides two drupal attachments and that script is in another module.

 Utilization
 -----------